 But the Observer not only ventilated these debates, it also became a participant in them.
-Observer under Astor was instrumental in the establishment of Amnesty International, the World Wildlife Fund and Index on Censorship, and played a key role in the debates that led to the abolition of capital punishment in the UK.
+And through its pages it had a material impact on Britain in the 50s, 60s and 70s.
+Among its list of achievements, the Observer under Astor was instrumental in the establishment of Amnesty International, the World Wildlife Fund and Index on Censorship, and played a key role in the debates that led to the abolition of capital punishment in the UK.

 But even these gargantuan successes pale when placed next to the role the paper played in fighting apartheid throughout the second half of the last century.
 Nelson Mandela acknowledged as much when, on Astor’s death 10 years ago, he said.
 “Under him, the Observer supported the African National Congress from the early years of apartheid, when we most needed it and when most newspapers ignored it.
 During the years on Robben Island I knew the Observer was continuing to keep myself and my colleagues in the minds of the British people while our names were banned in our own country.”

 It’s difficult to overstate the role the Observer played in the fight against apartheid.
 This is one of the reasons we have made a short film to remind people of the crucial interventions made by the Observer, when few other papers were interested.
 The film is designed as a tribute to Astor and a way of highlighting one of this paper’s greatest ever stories.